Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

 \begin{theorem} Conjecture \ref{conj:ZPY(1)} holds under the assumption that $\overline{C}\setminus C$ contains a modular point. \end{theorem}

-However, our methods also yield a Zilber--Pink--type result without conditions at the boundary.
-In order to state it, let $C$ be as in the statement of Conjecture \ref{conj:ZPY(1)}.
-Observe that we can always assume that $C$ contains a modular point $(b_1,b_2,b_3)$.
+Our methods also yield a Zilber--Pink-type result without conditions at the boundary, but with an extra restriction on the modular points of~$C$ which we consider.
+In order to state this result, let $C$ be as in the statement of Conjecture \ref{conj:ZPY(1)}.
+Observe that we can always assume that $C$ contains a modular point $s_0=(b_1,b_2,b_3)$.
 (Otherwise, there is nothing to prove!)
 Observe also that any modular point on $C$ belongs to $C(\Qbar)$.
-Thus, we denote by $K_0$ the number field $\bQ(b_1,b_2,b_3)$, and we say that a finite place $v$ of any finite extension of $K_0$ is a {\it place of supersingular reduction} if the elliptic curve with $j$-invariant $b_1$ (equivalently, $b_2$ or $b_3$) has supersingular reduction at $v$ (for the minimal Weierstrass model over $K_v$).
-For any such place $v$, lying over rational prime $p$, we denote by $|\cdot|_v$ the absolute value extending the standard $p$-adic absolute value on $\bQ$.
-For any $\delta>0$, we say that a modular point $s=(x_1,x_2,x_3)\in C$ has {\it supersingular exponent} $\delta$ if the set of places $v$ of $K_0(x_1,x_2,x_3)$ of supersingular reduction for which
+We denote by $K_0$ the number field $\bQ(b_1,b_2,b_3)$, and we say that a finite place $v$ of any finite extension of $K_0$ is a {\it place of supersingular reduction} if the elliptic curve with $j$-invariant $b_1$ (equivalently, $b_2$ or $b_3$) has supersingular reduction at $v$ (for the minimal Weierstrass model over $K_v$).
+For any such place~$v$, lying over a rational prime $p$, we denote by $|\cdot|_v$ the absolute value extending the standard $p$-adic absolute value on $\bQ$.